Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Estimation

-Putting together the two estimators one gets the following estimable EMSE criterion for regression discontinuity trees:
+Putting together the estimators, one gets the following estimable EMSE criterion for regression discontinuity trees:

-Minimizing this criterion leads to trees, where i) there is strong evidence for heterogeneity in the treatment effects for different groups, and ii) penalize a partition that creates variance in leaf estimates.
-Furthermore, this criterion encourages partitions, where the variance of a treatment effect estimator is lower, even if the leaves have the same average treatment effect, thus finds features, which affect the mean outcome, but not the treatment effects themselves.
+Minimizing this criterion leads to bandwidth with minimizing the \textit{average} squared bias and \textit{average} variances.
+Also it leads to trees, where there is strong evidence for heterogeneity in the treatment effects for different groups, and penalizes a partition that creates variance in leaf estimates.
+Furthermore, this criterion encourages partitions where the variance of a treatment effect estimator is lower, even if the leaves have the same average treatment effect, thus finding features that affect the mean outcome but not the treatment effects themselves.

-Finally, let me compare the estimator for the EMSE criterion and the initial in-feasible MSE criterion.
-As the in-feasible MSE criterion uses the estimation sample to get an estimator for the CATE function and then evaluates it on the test sample, the estimator for EMSE criterion uses the observations from the test sample and only scales it with the number of observations $(N^{est})$ and share of units below and above the threshold for each leaf $(p^{est}_{\pm,j})$ from the estimation sample.
-This means there is only limited information needed from the estimation sample to calculate the EMSE criterion, but not individual observations.
-This property enables that the observation values from the estimation sample are locked away for the algorithm when searching for an optimal tree.
+Next, let us compare the estimator for the EMSE criterion and the initial infeasible MSE criterion.
+As the infeasible MSE criterion uses the estimation sample to get an estimator for the CATE function and then evaluates it on the test sample, the estimator for EMSE criterion uses the observations from the test sample and only scales it with the number of observations $(N^{est})$ and share of units for each leaf $(p^{est}_{j})$ from the estimation sample.
+This means that only limited information is needed from the estimation sample to calculate the EMSE criterion, not individual observations.
+This property allows honesty: observation values from the estimation sample are locked away for the algorithm when searching for an optimal tree.